Verified and Tested 12/14/15

 This how-to will take you through installing October CMS on Ubuntu 14.04 LTS.
 October CMS is a content management system that is free and open source.
 It is a relatively new content management system and is built on the Laravel web application framework.

 To install October CMS following this guide, you’ll need an Ubuntu 14.04 server running LAMP.
 Please see our how-to guide for installing LAMP.
-Atlantic.Net offers reliable VPS Cloud servers.
+Atlantic.Net offers reliable Private Cloud servers.

 Installing October CMS on Ubuntu 14.04